kfl/muddy/README.md

-A special thanks should also go to Peter Sestoft who have answered tons of questions about the Moscow ML/Caml Light runtime system, and he even audited the C code at one point to help finding a bug.
+A special thanks should also go to Peter Sestoft who have answered tons of questions about the Moscow ML/Caml Light runtime system, and he even audited the C code at one point to help us finding a bug.

 The wrapping of C functions caused surprisingly few problems, this is mainly due to the magnificent designed Caml Light runtime system that